xzhang-popgen/maladapt/README.md

 		3adding_exon+r_info_simulations.py #add the separately computed exon density and recombination rate information to the aforementioned combined dataframe
 		4downsample_class-ratio_simulations.py #downsample the non-AI class windows (2:1 ratio)

-	For running the slim simulation from bash script (UCLA hoffman2 cluster), a sample job script can be found in "sample_bash_command.sh"
+	For running the slim simulation from a bash script (UCLA hoffman2 cluster), a sample job script can be found in "sample_bash_command.sh"

 	For the non-AI selective sweep simulations, the slim and python scripts can be found under the nonAIsweep/ directory in the slim/ directory